Python3 Orchestrator

 Step 2

-Secondly, create a new Python3 file python_snowflake/main.py
+Create a new Python file python_snowflake/main.py

 :